 In response, MWK and co-plaintiffs Miami-Dade Reef Guard Association, Dan Kipnis, and Tropical Audubon Society, brought a legal action against the Corps of Engineers under the Endangered Species Act (ESA) to obtain protections for these imperiled corals.
 We are represented by an incredible team of attorneys including Jim Porter (James M Porter, P.A.), Paul Schweip (Coffey Burlington), Eric Glitzenstein (Glitzenstein, Meyer, and Eubanks), Gary Pappas (Carlton Fields), and John Camp (Carlton Fields).

-Despite our victory in forcing the Corps to acknowledge the harm in Miami, the Corps failed to incorporate “lessons learned” from PortMiami into dredging plans for Port Everglades, and sent the dredging of Port Everglades to Congress for authorization, despite admitting to erroneous environmental assessments that the Corps now admits underestimates known risk.
+Despite our victory in forcing the Corps to acknowledge the harm in Miami, the Corps have still failed to incorporate “lessons learned” from PortMiami into dredging plans for Port Everglades, and sent the dredging of Port Everglades to Congress for authorization, despite admitting to erroneous environmental assessments that the Corps now admits underestimates known risk.
 Port Everglades is located just 30 miles up the coast from PortMiami, and also crosses the Florida reef tract.

 In that litigation, MWK alleges that by ignoring the unexpected harm that occurred to the reef at PortMiami, the Corps failed to use “best available science,” in their Port Everglades environmental analyses.
 In response to MWK’s claims the Corps acknowledged that its current environmental analysis is neither appropriate nor sufficient.
 However, a new formal evaluation of the dredging plans and environmental considerations is not planned until January 2017 at the earliest.
 In the meantime, the Corps is moving forward with the multi-million dollar engineering and design of the Port Everglades project.
 They recently pursued and obtained Congressional authorization for project funding relying on faulty, outdated environmental documents.